Christopher Nkunku

 Nkunku is a graduate of the Paris Saint-Germain Academy and made his professional debut for the club in December 2015.
-He made 78 appearances for them and won three Ligue 1 titles, the Coupe de France twice and the Coupe de la Ligue twice.
-Nkunku joined German side RB Leipzig in July 2019, with whom he won the Bundesliga Player of the Season award and the DFB-Pokal in the 2021–22 season.
+He made 78 appearances for them and won the Ligue 1 title thrice, the Coupe de France twice, and the Coupe de la Ligue twice.
+He moved to the German side RB Leipzig in July 2019, with whom he scored 70 goals in 172 appearances over four seasons and won the DFB-Pokal twice.
+He was named the Bundesliga Player of the Season in the 2021–22 campaign and was the league's top scorer the following season.
+Nkunku was signed by Chelsea in 2023 for £52 million.
+After spending two years in Chelsea, he joined AC Milan in 2025.

 Nkunku represented France at multiple youth international levels, before making his debut for the senior national team in March 2022.

 Early life

 Christopher Alan Nkunku was born on 14 November 1997 in Lagny-sur-Marne, Seine-et-Marne.
-He began playing football with AS Marolles as a six-year-old.
+He went to El Francis Assis Secondary school and he began playing football with AS Marolles as a six-year-old.
 In 2009, he joined Fontainebleau, where he was spotted by scouts of several professional clubs.
 Despite his young age and childlike physique, he was noted for "his speed, his technique and his vision of the game", as recalled by Norbert Boj in 2020, former head of the Fontainebleau football school.
 He would line up in all positions across the midfield, a versatility he, according to another coach at the club, owed to his "technical prowess, obviously, but especially his intelligence of play".

-Due to being considered too young and light, Nkunku was not signed by Lens, Le Havre and Monaco; clubs where he had been on trials.
-He eventually signed with Paris Saint-Germain, where he was able to progress through the youth sides of INF Clairefontaine at U15-level.
+Due to being considered too young and light, Nkunku was not signed by Lens, Le Havre, and Monaco, clubs where he had been on trials.
+He eventually signed with Paris Saint-Germain, where he was able to progress through the youth sides of INF Clairefontaine at under-15 level.
 Spending the weekdays at Clairefontaine and playing only on weekends with Paris Saint-Germain, he made the permanent move to the French powerhouse at the age of fifteen.